 Students are expected to make a serious attempt and submit all assessment items on the due date [prior to the first morning bell (8:55 am).
-Submission of all submitted tasks will occur in the school library between 8:30 and 9:00 am.

 If students are granted an extension for an assessment task, it must be submitted to the Faculty Head Teacher by 8.55 am on the new due date.